Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Discussion

-We discuss limitations of both our evaluation and of the proposed self-diagnosis and self-debiasing algorithms themselves.
-One major limitation of our evaluation is that it entirely relies on attribute scores assigned by Perspective API; this means not only that we cannot test the effectiveness of our method for many relevant biases (e.g., gender bias) that are not measured by the API, but also that our labels are error-prone.
-In particular, Perspective API may fail to detect more subtle forms of bias and be over reliant on lexical cues \citep{gehman-etal-2020-realtoxicityprompts}.
-In future work, we thus plan to extend our analysis to other datasets that more directly measure the extent to which pretrained language models exhibit certain kinds of bias.
-Towards this goal, we plan to move beyond corporate definitions and fine-tune attribute descriptions through people-centric processes involving critical intermediaries such as fact checkers and anti-hate groups who possess cultural knowledge of particular linguistic-political contexts and dynamic ways in which toxic expressions keep evolving.
-This is critical for ensuring that attribute descriptions and labels acquire sufficient cultural and dynamic knowledge to remove bias.
-However, the advantage of what we have proposed here lies in the scalability it provides to different processes of attribute description and labeling, including the option for critical intermediaries to explicitly set the desired behavior.
-This means, the contextually rooted process of involving community intermediaries to develop textual descriptions of undesired attributes and assign priorities for bias detection has a real benefit to scale up using our proposed solutions.
-Our evaluation is also limited to one particular family of language models; future work should look into other classes of models.
+In future work, we thus plan to extend our analysis to other datasets that more directly and reliably measure the extent to which pretrained language models exhibit certain kinds of bias.
+Towards this goal, we plan to move beyond definitions developed by social media corporations and fine-tune attribute descriptions through people-centric processes involving critical intermediaries such as fact checkers and anti-hate groups who possess cultural knowledge of particular linguistic-political contexts and dynamic ways in which toxic expressions keep evolving \citep[see][]{udupa2020,udupa2021}.
+This is critical for ensuring that attribute descriptions and labels acquire sufficient cultural and dynamic knowledge to remove bias as well as that we do not leave the task of determining what is offensive and what is not only to corporations.
+However, the advantage of what we have proposed here lies in the scalability it provides to \emph{different} processes of attribute description and labeling.
+This means that the contextually rooted process of involving community intermediaries to develop textual descriptions of undesired attributes and assign priorities for bias detection can directly benefit from the scaling up made possible by our proposed solution.
+Finally, our evaluation is also limited to the English language and to only a small subset of available language models; future work should look into other languages and models.